johnny4young/ionic-test-company-app/readme.md

-# Ionic 2 Preview App
+# Ionic 1 Test App

  This app it's a test using the Ionic 1.